Guide to Separation in Virginia

 Our Family Lawyers

-Livesay & Myers, P.C. has a team of experienced family lawyers across five office locations: in Fairfax, Arlington, Leesburg, Manassas and Fredericksburg.
+Livesay & Myers, P.C. has a team of experienced family lawyers across five office locations: in Fairfax, Arlington, Ashburn, Manassas and Fredericksburg-Stafford.
 Our attorneys have years of experience in assisting parties with separation and divorce, including the review, drafting and negotiation of separation agreements.
 If you are facing a separation or divorce in Northern Virginia, we can help.
 Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.